olaurino/mapping-vodml/004-normative.md

 For example, in faithful XML serializations of a data model one will generally map child objects as elements directly contained by the parent element.
-It is possible to do so in VOTable as well, having a child object represented by a GROUP that is contained within the GROUP representing the parent.
+It is possible to do so in VOTable as well, having a child object represented by an INSTANCE that is contained within the INSTANCE representing the parent.
 This pattern is the most natural for this relationship because a collection element is really to be considered as a *part* of the parent object.

-This containment of GROUPs can be used for singleton patterns in an obvious manner.
+This containment of INSTANCEs can be used for individual objects in an obvious manner.
 But it may also be used to represent a flattening of the parent-child relation in a TABLE.
 One or more child objects may be stored together with the parent object in the same row in a TABLE.
 Such